DandanTang0/Romeb/README.md

 # Romeb: Robust Median-Based Bayesian Approach

 **Romeb** is an R package for robust median-based Bayesian modeling for longitudinal data with missingness (MAR, MNAR, MCAR).
-It uses MCMC methods to estimate latent growth curves.
+It uses JAGS and MCMC methods to estimate latent growth curves.

 ## 📦 Installation